 ‘What am I listening to?’
 Well, simply push the dedicated large button on your mobile screen to find out.
 After a few seconds, you’ll be treated to the name of the song as well as the respective band or artist.
 You are also prompted to opt from other choices like Share, Download and Search on YouTube.
 You can even gather more information like popular tracks, albums and more via the Artist Info section.
 This contender in our apps like SoundHound roundup emerges from the house of Sony and is also made available for Android gadgets absolutely free of cost.

 The application in question here has the ability to recognize a piece of music through various means.
 You could hum out the tune, sing a snippet or even place your handset or slab towards the boom source to correctly identify the desired track.
 This service was extended towards tech enthusiasts wielding an iOS, Android, Windows Mobile device.
-The intuitive software certainly came in handy not only to identify a song but also acquire lyrics to the same while the track is blaring from the speaker.
+The intuitive software certainly came in handy not only to identify a song but also to acquire lyrics to the same while the track is blaring from the speaker.

 Similarly, all of the aforesaid portable programs fitted into our SoundHound alternatives sport similar attributes and then some.
 And if you thought the app in the spotlight was the only one of its ilk, well you now know that the virtual terrain is packed with some more choices.
 So which one will you opt for?